Skip to content

 Q: What are the SAT score requirements?

-A: The minimum combined verbal and math score is 900 for general admission; students who wish to declare a pre-engineering major are required to submit a minimum score of 1200.
+A: The minimum combined verbal and math score for the redesigned SAT I Test is 980 for general admission; students who wish to declare a pre-engineering major are required to submit a minimum score of 1270.
+The mininum combined score for the old SAT I Test is 900 for general admission and 1200 for those who wish to declare pre-engineering majors.

 Q: Can I register for classes and take the SAT later?